Oliver Stone: Political views

-Stone has been described as having left-wing political views.
-Per FEC data, he has an extensive history of political donations, almost exclusively to Democratic candidates and PACs.
-In a December 2024 podcast interview, Stone defined himself as an independent opposed to neoconservatism and a "real liberal" influenced by John Stuart Mill.
-He has also drawn attention for his opinions on controversial world leaders such as Adolf Hitler, Joseph Stalin, Hugo Chávez and Vladimir Putin.
+Jeffrey Tayler has described Stone as having left-wing political views.
+Iranian state media referred to him as an "anti-American system" director.
+According to the FEC, he has donated over $56,000 to various Democratic candidates and PACs since 1989.
+(His sole donation to a Republican was to James E. Rogan in 2000.)
+In a December 2024 podcast interview, Stone defined himself as an independent opposed to neoconservatism and a "real liberal" influenced by John Stuart Mill rather than a Democrat, citing a perceived right-wing shift in the Democratic Party.

+Stone has also drawn attention for his opinions on controversial world leaders such as Adolf Hitler, Joseph Stalin, Hugo Chávez and Vladimir Putin.
 In Showtime's The Putin Interviews, Stone called Joseph Stalin the biggest villain in history, stating that Stalin ruined the legacy of Communism due to his atrocities.
 Stone has also endorsed the works of author and United States foreign policy critic William Blum, saying that his books should be taught in schools and universities.